-The words provide a kind of autopsy of the year passed.
-Many are immediately recognizable, such as crowdfunding and decluttering, while others are completely unfamiliar and wildly esoteric.
-They have origins in social and economic trends, science and technology, literature, art and politics, or have simply been borrowed and adapted from other languages.
-Take the new-entries depanneur and despedida, for example.
+New words can have origins in social and economic trends, science and technology, literature, art and politics, or have simply been borrowed and adapted from other languages.
+Take for example depanneur and despedida.
 Depanneur comes from the French verb dèpanner, which means to troubleshoot, while despedida is the Spanish word for a farewell or send-off.

-Despite their apparent youth, it’s often difficult to ascertain the exact etymological origin of these words.
-Let’s return to twerk.
-The Oxford English Dictionary reckons it’s been around for a good twenty years, and is most likely a portmanteau of the words twist and jerk, or twist and work.
-A portmanteau is created by gelling two words together in both their constituent letters and their meaning to encapsulate a particular characteristic or behavior – smirting and twerking are both contemporary examples of this.
-The conjoined ranks of portmanteaux (the plural form of the noun) boast everything from celebrity brands (Brangelina) to countries (Tanzania), and the world of the international network (internet) is rife with them.
+The conjoined ranks of portmanteaux (the plural form of the noun) boast everything from celebrity brands (Brangelina) to countries (Tanzania), and the world of the international network (internet).
 Few of these words can be traced back to one individual, although there must, somewhere, be one person who first economised his or her language by twisting a jerk into a twerk.
 I imagine these people rocking back and forth in padded rooms claiming that they craptacularly invented twerking and smirting.